 A progressive course from the onset, sometimes combined with occasional acute symptom flare ups.

-Causes Of multiple sclerosis:
+Causes for multiple sclerosis

-- genetic causes: If one of the family members has MS, this may increase the incidence of the disease in the rest of the family.
+- Genetic causes: If one of the family members has MS, this may increase the incidence of the disease in the rest of the family.

 - Gender: multiple sclerosis affects women more than men.